 Revelation 11:15: The Kingdom of the world has become the Kingdom of our Lord and of His Christ; and He will reign forever and ever.

 In Revelation 19:16, He is entitled King of kings, which is a Hebrew way of saying "the greatest of all kings."
-(John, the author, was a Jew).
-The passage also reveals Him as King of kings in another sense, as the divine King taking dominion over all of earth's mortal kings.
+(John, the author of Revelation, was a Jew).
+Verse 15 reveals Him as King of kings in another sense: the divine King exercising dominion over all of earth's mortal kings.

 Other passages are Psalm 2:6-8, 72:1-19; Isaiah 9:6-7, 11:1-10, 16:15; Jeremiah 33:14-17; Revelation 12:7, 19:15.

-the Son of the Most High; and the Lord God will give Him the throne of His father David; 33. and He will reign over the house of Jacob forever, and His Kingdom will have no
+will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; 33. and He will reign over the house of Jacob forever, and His Kingdom will

 5. "Behold, the days are coming," declares the LORD, "When I will raise up for David a righteous Branch; And He will reign as king and act wisely and do justice and righteousness in the land.
 6. In His days Judah will be saved, and Israel will dwell securely; and this is His name by which He will be called, 'The LORD our righteousness.'"

 According to Wikipedia, the song's origin is rabbinic and expresses the hope of the coming Messiah, born of David's line.
-Nevertheless, it is true that literal David will reign over Israel along with Messiah, Son of David.
+Nevertheless, David will reign over Israel along with Messiah, Son of David.
 Surely it will be a joyous occasion when saved Israel in the Millennium will see their resurrected King David reigning over Israel from his glorious throne.
 He will obviously reign as king under King Messiah.

 Jeremiah 30:9: But they shall serve the LORD their God and David their king, whom I will raise up for them.

-In the passages cited, David is referred to variously as king and prince.
-He will be king over Israel, but in relation to Jesus, Israel's Arch-King, he will be a prince.
+Two people will reign as kings over Israel: Jesus the Messiah and David, His servant.
+In Jeremiah 30:9, David is called king; in Ezekiel 34:24, he is called prince.
+David will be king over Israel, but in relation to Israel's Arch-King, Jesus, he will be a prince.